What is Predictive Analytics?

 We are moving into an era where "I think" is being replaced by "the data suggests."

 Are you ready to stop reacting to the market and start shaping your response to it?
 The data is already there.
-It’s just waiting for you to ask the right questions.
+The future isn't a mystery—it's a data point.
+Let's go find it.

 Summary of Key Takeaways